localdevices/pyorc/docs/user-guide/cross_section/index.rst

     .. tab-item:: Command-line

-        A cross section must be provided on the command line by using the ``--cross`` parameter and a reference to a GeoJSON or shapefile containing x, y, z Point geometries only!
+        A cross section must be provided on the command line by using the ``--cross_wl`` parameter and a reference to a GeoJSON or shapefile containing x, y, z Point geometries only!
 If the file contains a coordinate reference system (CRS), that will also be interpreted and used to ensure coordinates are (if necessary) transformed to the same CRS as the :ref:`camera configuration <camera_config_ug>`.
-This file is then used in two places.

-        * If no external water level is provided (on the CLI using the ``--h_a`` option, or by directly inserting a water level in the recipe under the :ref:`video section <video_ug>` the ``--cross`` Points, will be used by **pyorc**  to estimate the water level optically from an image (see below) derived from the video.
+        If no external water level is provided (on the CLI using the ``--h_a`` option, or by directly inserting a water level in the recipe under the :ref:`video section <video_ug>` the ``--cross_wl`` Points, will be used by **pyorc**  to estimate the water level optically from an image (see below) derived from the video.
-        * If your recipe file contains a ``transect`` section, the coordinates will be extracted and used to extract a transect of velocities, and perform further processing as configured under ``transect``.
-Note that the ``transect`` section also allows you to provide a geojson string as input, or a shapefile as input directly.
-          If you do that, the shapefile provided at ``--cross`` will be ignored.

-        The cross section points are also used to produce a plot of the wetted surface area in any camera perspective plot you may generate in the recipe.
-See the :ref:`plot <plot_ug>` for further information.
+        Note that the CLI option ``--cross`` is meant to provide a cross section for estimating the wetted cross cross section, extract velocities and estimating discharge.
+These can be the same, but in many cases the ``cross_wl`` cross section may be different, e.g. a line that follows a concrete structure on the bank or a staff gauge.

         For further fine tuning, you can add a ``water_level`` section below the ``video`` section in your recipe.
         Changing the polygon size and location as described, can be done through a subsection ``water_level_options``